How to integrate your digital event with Spektrix Follow

 In this article we will go through everything you need to know to get started with TicketCo Media Services, with a specific focus on the Spektrix integration.
 We will give you some tips and best practices on how to make your event look and feel professional.

 Important Note: Please make sure to bind your event and ticket types to Spektrix before publishing your event in TicketCo.
 If you publish your event before following the below steps, you will not be able to feed the data back for this event.
+Please note tickets must be binded to £0 tickets in Spektrix.

 In order to get started you'll need the following: